alecazam/kram/README.md

 On PNG, KTX, KTX2, KTXA output formats:

 PNG is limited to srgb8 and 8u and 16u data.
 Most editors can work with this format.
 Gimp and Photoshop can maintain 16u data.
 There's no provision for mips, or cube, 3d, hdr, or premultiplied alpha.
-So content tools really need to move off this format to something better.
+Content tools, image editors, browsers really need to replace PNG and DDS with compressed KTX2 for source and output content.
+This uses very little space in source control then, and likely more could be done with delta encoding pixels like PNG before compression.

 kram encourages the use of lossless and hdr source data.
 There are not many choices for lossless data - PNG, EXR, and Tiff to name a few.
 Instead, kram can input PNG files with 8u pixels, and KTX files for 8u/16f/32f pixels.
 Let kram convert source pixels to premultiplied alpha and from srgb to linear, since ordering matters here and kram does this using float4.
 LDR and HDR data can come in as horizontal or vertical strips, and these strips can then have mips generated for them.
 So cube maps, cube map arrays, 2D arrays, and 1d arrays are all handled the same.